nixos-asia/website/en/nixify-haskell-01.md

-### Time to run!
+### Putting It All Together
 <script async id="asciicast-591422" src="https://asciinema.org/a/591422.js" data-speed="3" data-preload="true" data-theme="solarized-light" data-rows="30" data-idleTimeLimit="3"></script>

-## Nixify DevShell
+{#devshell}
+## Nixifying Development Shells

-Our existing flake enables us to *build* the `todo-app`.
-However, what if want to develop it, by adding a feature or fixing a bug?
-For Haskell development, we normally use [cabal](https://cabal.readthedocs.io/) and tools like [ghcid](https://github.com/ndmitchell/ghcid).
-These tools require a GHC environment that includes the packages specified in the `build-depends` of our cabal file.
-This is where `devShell` becomes useful as it provides an isolated environment with all packages required by the project, catering to our development needs.
+Our existing flake lets us _build_ `todo-app`.
+But what if we want to develop it by adding features or fixing bugs?
+Typically, Haskell development involves tools like [cabal](https://cabal.readthedocs.io/) and [ghcid](https://github.com/ndmitchell/ghcid).
+These tools require a GHC environment with the packages specified in the `build-depends` of our cabal file.
+This is where `devShell` comes in, providing an isolated environment with all packages required by the project.

-Tl;dr Here is the `flake.nix` for this section:
+Here's the `flake.nix` for setting up a development shell:

 ```nix title="flake.nix"
 {